Stained concrete floors are beautiful! But many DIY’ers, including myself, have wondered can wood stain be used on concrete?

 That being said, which you could easily spend between $2,000-$5,000 hiring a professional, I spent under $500 staining my own concrete floors (a dining room and kitchen).

-Can wood stain be used on concrete?
+So we know wood stain can be used on concrete.

 That being said, I would personally not use wood stain.